buwilliams/twitter-clone/README.md

 - Managing SQL databases is always a pain.
 Dolt provides a better UX.
 - Therefore, prototyping ideas becomes easier, especially since Dolt supports CSV import.
 This allows me to gradually add features to the database.
 - For smaller projects, performance isn't the most important thing.
-- I love the idea that I have access to many data sources through Dolt's dolthub.
+- Having access to public databases through DoltHub is handy

 ## Getting Started